itsjavi/bootstrap-colorpicker/CONTRIBUTING.md

+# Contributing

+## Support

+The issue tracker is not the place for support requests.
+If you get stuck with bootstrap-colorpicker, it's very likely that the fine folks at [StackOverflow](http://stackoverflow.com/) will be able to help you; simply describe the problem you're having and provide them a link to the repo (so they know what code you're using).

-## Submitting issues
+## Issues
 For feature requests, suggestions or ideas, add `[SUGGESTION]` before the title of the issue, for anything else follow the following guidelines.

-### Guidelines
+### Steps to submit an issue
 - Try to reproduce your problem in a separated environment, like in JSFiddle, [here is a template for it](http://jsfiddle.net/mjolnic/0vopxm13/), that you can fork in the same page.
   It already includes the required JS and CSS files.
 - Before posting your issue, consider adding this information:
   * Expected behaviour: what should happen?
   * Actual behaviour: what happens instead?